kritagya93/kritagya93.github.io/_pages/about.md

 ## News
 * 🎉 [7/25] Our paper "**A Blockchain and IoT-Enabled Framework for Ethical and Secure Coffee Supply Chains**" got accepted for publication in the <i> Future Internet (MDPI) </i> open access journal.

-* 🎉 [4/19] Our paper "**Privacy Meets Conservation: Federated Learning's Revolution in Deforestation Detection**" got accepted at the <i> 2025 IEEE Annual World AI IoT Congress (AIIoT) </i> in Seattle Convention Center, USA.
+* 🎉 [4/19] Our paper "**Privacy Meets Conservation: Federated Learning's Revolution in Deforestation Detection**" got accepted at the <i> 2025 IEEE World AI IoT Congress (AIIoT) </i> in Seattle Convention Center, USA.

 * 🎉 [12/24] Our paper "**Examining The Threat Landscape of Generative AI: Attack Vectors and Mitigation Strategies for LLMs**" got accepted at the <i> 2025 IEEE 15th Annual Computing and Communication Workshop and Conference (CCWC) </i> in University of Nevada, Las Vegas, USA.